 Scrambler

-ASO-checker is an accompanying tool to MASON which can be used to generate scrambled sequences for ASO-sequences.
-The algorithm takes in ASO sequences of lengths of 7-15 nucleotides and generates scrambled sequences by shuffling the sequence while keeping the nucleotide content constant.
-Similar to the MASON algorithm, it then screens for off-targets and evaluates which sequences can serve as good scrambled sequences.
+Scrambler is an accompanying tool to MASON which can be used to generate scrambled control sequences for ASOs.
+The algorithm takes in an ASO sequence of 7-15 nucleotides and generates scrambled sequences by shuffling the sequence while keeping the nucleotide content constant.
+Similar to the MASON algorithm, it then screens for off-targets and evaluates which sequences can serve as good scrambled controls.

 Autofill fields